mrismanaziz/Reforestation/README.md

-## I wanted to be a tailor but I didn't suit the job
+## R.I.P. boiled water.
+You will be mist.